 Credit: The Power of Mindful Learning: Chapter One – When Practice Makes Imperfect summarized by Scott Allen

-Contrary to popular belief, do not speak or write with too much conviction if you wish people to learn from you!
-It’s OK to have convictions – but not to communicate them seemingly arrogantly.
+Contrary to popular belief, we should not speak or write with too much conviction if we wish people to learn from us.
+It’s OK to have convictions, just not to communicate them arrogantly.

 POST NAVIGATION